uet-dis/TADR/README.md

 ## Running the Ablation Study

-The main experimental pipelines and all evaluated baseline implementations use a fixed random seed of `42` by default.
+The main experimental pipelines and all evaluated baseline implementations use a fixed random seed of `42` by default, and all results reported in the paper were obtained using this seed.
 Every dataset ships with a single `ablation_pipeline.py` runner that executes all six stages per noise rate and emits a consolidated metrics CSV.

 ### NSL-KDD